Lucy (Australopithecus): Fossil age estimates

-Notable characteristics
+Skeletal characteristics

 Ambulation

 One of the most striking characteristics of the Lucy skeleton is a valgus knee, which indicates that she normally moved by walking upright.
 Her femur presents a mix of ancestral and derived traits.
 The femoral head is small and the femoral neck is short; both are primitive traits.
-The greater trochanter, however, is clearly a derived trait, being short and human-like—even though, unlike in humans, it is situated higher than the femoral head.
+The greater trochanter, however, is clearly a derived trait, being short and human-like - even though, unlike in humans, it is situated higher than the femoral head.
 The length ratio of her humerus (arm) to femur (thigh) is 84.6%, which compares to 71.8% for modern humans, and 97.8% for common chimpanzees, indicating that either the arms of A. afarensis were beginning to shorten, the legs were beginning to lengthen, or both were occurring simultaneously.
 Lucy also had a lordose curve, or lumbar curve, another indicator of habitual bipedalism.
 She apparently had physiological flat feet, not to be confused with pes planus or any pathology, even though other afarensis individuals appear to have had arched feet.